What lives in the Wissahickon?

-Many different species of plants and animals rely on Wissahickon Valley Park.
+Many different species of plants and animals rely on the Wissahickon Valley’s old and new growth forests, meadows, and creek for critical natural habitat.
 Opossum, deer, raccoons, groundhogs, red foxes, and other animals can be found here.
 Salamanders, frogs, toads, turtles, and snakes also make their home in the park.

 Plants & Animals That Can be Found in the Wissahickon Valley Park:

 Pileated Woodpecker (Hylatomus pileatus): This woodpecker is one of the largest forest birds in the U.S. and is easily identified by its flaming-red crest.
 Listen for the loud call, Kuk-Kuk-Kuk, and the whacking sounds made by this bird as it searches for insects in dead trees and fallen logs.

 Great Blue Heron (Ardea herodias): These birds are the largest of the North American herons and have long legs, a sinuous neck, and a thick, dagger-like bill.
 They dwell in freshwater habitats and can be observed wading slowly or standing statue-like along stream banks, stalking fish and other prey in the shallow water.

 Indigo Buntings (Passerina cyanea): One of the most striking songbirds in the eastern U.S., the deep-blue-colored males of this species are occasionally spotted singing along roadsides and meadows.
 They typically make nests of grasses, leaves, and bark strips in dense shrubs a few feet from the ground.
 A neotropical migrant, it winters in Cuba or Central America.

 Wood Duck (Aix sponsa): The male wood duck is one of the most colorful waterfowl.
 These birds live in wooded swamps, streams, and ponds, nesting in holes in trees or in nest boxes installed along the water’s edge.
 They are one of the few duck species who can grip bark and perch on branches.